department-of-veterans-affairs/vets-design-system-documentation/src/_components/alert.md

 Alerts should contain headings.

 ### Dismissible

 {% include storybook-preview.html story="components-va-alert--dismissable" link_text="va-alert dismissible" %}

-* Any alert variation can be dismissible, including background-color only alerts.
+* Any alert variation can be dismissible, including slim alerts.
 This example shows an informational alert that can be dismissed.
 * Allow a user to dismiss a notification wherever appropriate.

-#### Dismissible Background Only

-{% include storybook-preview.html height="80px" story="components-va-alert--dismissable-background-only" link_text="va-alert" %}

-#### Dismissible Background Only Icon
+#### Dismissible Slim alert

 {% include storybook-preview.html height="80px" story="components-va-alert--dismissable-background-only-icon" link_text="va-alert" %}

-## Examples - Background color only
+## Examples - Slim alert

-### Background color only alert

-Any style of alert box can be modified to be a background-color-only alert.
-Use background alerts for immediate feedback, such as in single-page applications or Ajax forms.
-They should not be used for static alert messaging.

-{% include storybook-preview.html story="components-va-alert--background-only" height="352px" link_text="va-alert" %}

-- Some users might not be able to distinguish differences in the background color or see the color at all.
-Don’t rely on color alone to convey context.
-- Messaging should be direct and concise.
-Aim for one or two lines.
-- Don’t use headings in background alerts.

-### Background color only alert with icon

-A background alert may be used with an icon to draw attention to important feedback.
-The iconography for background alerts is consistent with the way icons are used in standard alert boxes.
+Any style of alert box can be modified to be a Slim alert.
+The iconography for Slim alerts is consistent with the way icons are used in standard Alerts.

 {% include storybook-preview.html story="components-va-alert--background-only-with-icon" height="352px" link_text="va-alert" %}

 ## Usage

-### When to use alerts
+### When to use a Standard alert

 * **User feedback.** Use Alert for [feedback messages]({{ site.baseurl }}/content-style-guide/error-messages/feedback) that respond to an action a user has taken and to draw their attention to something that they need to correct or to confirm successful completion of a task.
 These messages use success and error variations.
 * **In-application system status.** An exception to the above is providing information to the user, unprompted, about a problem with a particular application.
 These [system status messages]({{ site.baseurl }}/content-style-guide/error-messages/system) typically use an error or warning variation and do not require user action.
 * **Engagement messages that nudge the user to enter or update data.** [Engagement messages]({{ site.baseurl }}/content-style-guide/error-messages/engagement) typically use the informational variation and ask the user to take an action.
 * **Access messages when a user tries to access an item that is not available to them.** [Access messages]({{ site.baseurl }}/content-style-guide/error-messages/access) typically warn the user that something they tried to access is not working correctly or is temporarily unavailable.
 These often use the error or warning variations.

+### When to use a Slim alert

+**All of the above standard alert uses cases apply however, use of a Slim alert in place of a Standard alert is only appropriate when used with one of these additional constraints:**

+* **Immediate feedback to the user.** When your application is using Javascript to provide an immediate response to the user without a full page load.
+* **Sub-alerts on the page.** When your page has more than 1 alert and you are using the Standard and Slim alerts to create a hierarchy of alerts.
+It is also appropriate to convey multiple statuses using a combination of headers, text, and the Slim alert variation.
+An example of a sub-alert is the [Autosave alert]({{ site.baseurl }}/components/form/autosave).

 ### When to consider something else